COVID Treatment and Therapeutics

 Step 4: Begin Treatment

-Once your prescription has been filled, follow treatment instructions from your healthcare provider and pharmacist.
+Once your prescription has been filled, follow the treatment instructions provided by your healthcare provider and pharmacist.

 Types of COVID Treatments